East Coast Squash Academy

 Picture

-Syntax and descriptive vocabulary are essential: You will hear Aaron differentiate: A good length from a deep length versus a tight length or penetrating length in comparison to a devastating/crushing length.
+Syntax and descriptive vocabulary are essential.
+You will hear Aaron differentiate between things like a good length from a deep length versus a tight length or penetrating length in comparison to a devastating/crushing length.

 Picture